I Should Be So Lucky: Music video

 The music video for "I Should Be So Lucky" was directed by Chris Langman and filmed during November 1987 at Channel 7 Studios in Melbourne, Australia.
 The video features Minogue walking through her home, with scenes of her dancing in front of a colourful chalkboard background intercut throughout.
 It presented a cute, wholesome, young "girl-next-door" image of Minogue to the public, with scenes of her giggling and making funny faces to the camera.

 Another version of the video was made for television promotion.
 This version of the video shows Kylie riding in a car through Sydney.
-In other parts of the video, she's in the park and passersby are waving to her as she walks by them.
+In other parts of the video, she is in the park and passersby are waving to her as she walks by them.
 This video premiered in the UK on Christmas Day 1987 in a live broadcast from the British Telecom Tower (Christmas Morning With Noel Edmonds, BBC1).
 The official version of "I Should Be So Lucky" featured in the music video has been released commercially through multiple VHS and DVD collections.
 Its most recent inclusion is on the companion DVD to her 2012 greatest hits album, The Best of Kylie Minogue.
 Outtakes from the music video were used in Kylie: The Videos.

-Formats and track listings

-These are the formats and track listings of major single releases of "I Should Be So Lucky".